Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 **Change**
 - Move relic gear to top-level Equipment category in prep for Armoire & all glam
-- Get Recipe data independent of RecipeNotebookList so that a fresh cache isn't necessary each update
 - emotes by in-game tabs

 **Fix**